leeange/A-First-Look-at-Digital-Security/en/Glossary.md

   that we accept without really reading them.
 [Terms of Service Didn't Read](https://tosdr.org/) is a project that helps us understand the terms of service of the websites we visit and rates each one based on the respect of our privacy.
 You can learn more about how to control your data in [this website](https://myshadow.org/increase-your-privacy).
-- **Short URLs** - When you click on a shortened link, for example on a bit.ly link, you can't know what web page you're opening: it may be a legitimate website, but it might also be an attempt at infecting your computer or a phishing web page, so it's always a good idea to check what a shortened URL leads to.
-Fortunately there are several web services and browser extensions that can help you, expanding the URL so that you can check what you're going to open, or offers a preview of the page linked by the shortened URL.
+- **Short URLs** - When you click on a shortened link, for example on a bit.ly link, you can't know what web page you're going to open: it may be a legitimate website, but it might also be an attempt at infecting your computer or a phishing web page, so it's always a good idea to check where a shortened URL leads to.
+Fortunately there are several web services and browser extensions that can help you, expanding the URL so that you can check what you're going to open, or offering a preview of the page linked through the shortened URL.
-- **Secure Connections** - When you visit a website by entering a common URL starting with http:// your logins and passwords and other confidential data can be intercepted.
-Fortunately, many websites offer the possibility of accessing them securely, by entering a URL that starts with https:// - where the 's' stands for 'secure'.
+- **Secure Connections** - When you visit a website by entering a common URL starting with http://, your logins and passwords and other confidential data can be intercepted.
+To prevent this risk, many websites offer the possibility of accessing them securely, by entering a URL that starts with https:// - where the 's' stands for 'secure'.
 You can do this manually, but it can be even more convenient to install a [browser extension](https://www.eff.org/https-everywhere) that secures your connections whenever possible.
 To make sure that your connections are secure also when you read your email or chat through a client, always check that the TLS/SSL option